Markson-bit/ProjectsManager/README.md

 # Project for subject - Programming IV made in WPF.

 ### Introduction:
-  This is only design for my project which will be creating in the near future
+  Currently contains initial design with basic functionalities some new feature will be developed in near future.

 ### Features:
   1. ---
   2. ---